 2. Have Realistic Expectations

-Show the lender that your company makes sound judgement calls and that this funding will help to catapult your company to even greater accomplishments.
+Show the lender that your company makes sound judgment calls and that this funding will help to catapult your company to even greater accomplishments.

 3. Honesty is the Best Policy